HarshSingh2009/HarshSingh2009/README.md

   🔭 I’m currently working on **A.I Health Scan PRO**

+  ⚒  I currently work: **Scaler Discord Community Moderator in the Data Science and Machine Learning Field**

-  🌱 I’m currently learning **Object Detection, Segmentation and Pose detection**
+  🌱 I’m currently learning **Generative AI**

   👨‍💻 All of my projects are available at [https://github.com/HarshSingh2009](https://github.com/HarshSingh2009)